Kungsholmen: Modern Kungsholmen

 The residential areas in Fredhäll and in Kristineberg were built in the 1930s after a functionalist city plan.
 The bridges Västerbron and Tranebergsbron were also built the same decade, and Sankt Eriksbron received its current dimensions.
-The Stockholm metro was drawn through Kungsholmen in the 1950s, first out to Vällingby and later also to Järvafältet.
+The Stockholm metro was drawn through Kungsholmen in the 1950s, first out to Vällingby and later also another line to Solna, Sundbyberg and Järvafältet.
 At this time the military moved out and the large hospital Serafen is supplanted (on another location) by the more modern Saint Göran Hospital.